 Cons: When designing for the web, speed and performance matter much less than they would otherwise.
 Web-only designers probably won't care too much about accessibility guidelines.
 And while they may be skilled enough to create beautiful designs, they're likely not experienced enough to build fully functional sites.

-For larger projects that require collaboration with developers, read below.
+For larger projects that require collaboration with developers, read below about a design team.

 Agency-style creatives usually work closely together with client representatives throughout the entire process.
-Most agencies have dedicated teams focused on branding, UX/UI design, digital marketing, packaging, advertising, illustrations, etc.
+Most agencies have a dedicated design team focused on brand identity, UX/UI design, website design, digital marketing, packaging, advertising, illustrations, etc.

-Pros: Agency-level graphic designers have access to multiple resources, including tools, equipment, materials, production facilities, art libraries, research staff, etc. Not every company has all of this stuff lying around, after all.
+Pros: A graphic design agency can access multiple resources, including tools, equipment, materials, production facilities, art libraries, research staff, etc. Not every company has all of this stuff lying around, after all.
 Plus, being part of an established team provides stability.
-Lastly, agencies typically have deep pockets so they can afford to pay premium wages.
+Lastly, agencies typically have deep pockets, so they can afford to pay premium wages to their creative director.

 Cons: Agency fees depend primarily on your budget and the scope of work involved.
 Unfortunately, this can add costs to your overall budget.

 Also, you must consider whether or not you'd prefer to receive individualised attention versus group efforts.
-With an agency, you may get feedback from dozens of employees instead of just one expert.
+You may get feedback from dozens of employees with an agency instead of just one expert.
 It can sometimes be hard to distinguish one employee's ideas from another's, so keep that in mind when choosing a firm.

 Specialty Graphic Designers

-An emerging category, speciality designers, are talented individuals who focus solely on particular areas like brand development, illustration, UI/UX design, photography, motion graphics, animation, etc. Unlike regular freelancers, specialists generally have formal training in their respective field(s).
+An emerging category, speciality designers, are talented individuals who focus solely on particular areas like brand development, illustration, web design, UI/UX design, photography, motion graphics, animation, etc. Specialists generally have formal training in their respective field(s), unlike regular freelancers.

 Cons: Working with a specialist requires patience.
-Unless you hire a reputable firm, you may encounter delays during the prototyping phase.
-Additionally, it would be best to weigh the risks associated with outsourcing work to foreign locations.
+You may encounter delays during the prototyping phase unless you hire a reputable firm.
+Additionally, weighing the risks associated with outsourcing work to foreign locations would be best.
 Don't forget that non-specialist firms exist.

-Lastly, while specialisation can lead to greater productivity, you still may pay comparable prices to larger corporations.
-That said, the benefits of having a single person who understands your requirements far outweighs the drawbacks.
+Lastly, while specialisation can lead to greater productivity, you still may pay comparable prices to more giant corporations.
+The benefits of having a single person who understands your requirements far outweigh the drawbacks.
 So, if you're interested in sticking to a singular vision, try specialising first.